Composition of blood PDF

 Introduction

-▪ The provision of nutrients, oxygen, and other essential substances to all living cells in an animal body, as well as the continuous removal of waste or harmful substances, is crucial to maintain healthy and robust tissues.
+▪ Providing nutrients, oxygen, and other essential substances to all living cells in an animal body and the continuous removal of waste or harmful substances is crucial to maintaining healthy and robust tissues.

 ▪ Various groups of animals have evolved different mechanisms to achieve efficient transport of these substances.
-Simple organisms, such as sponges and coelenterates, use the water canal system and gastrovascular cavity, respectively, to exchange these substances.
+Simple organisms, such as sponges and coelenterates, use the water canal system and gastrovascular cavity to exchange these substances.

 ▪ More complex organisms, including humans, have developed a highly specialized circulatory system that uses blood as the primary body fluid for the transportation of these vital materials.

-▪ Blood is composed of plasma and cells, such as red and white blood cells and platelets, that play specific roles in the transport of nutrients and oxygen, the removal of waste products, and the defense against foreign substances.
+▪ Blood is composed of plasma and cells, such as red and white blood cells and platelets, that play specific roles in transporting nutrients and oxygen, removing waste products, and defending against foreign substances.

-▪ Additionally, the lymphatic system, which comprises lymph nodes, lymph vessels, and lymph fluid, assists in the transportation of certain substances and plays a vital role in the body’s immune defense.
+▪ Additionally, the lymphatic system, which comprises lymph nodes, lymph vessels, and lymph fluid, assists in transporting certain substances and plays a vital role in the body’s immune defence.

 ▪ The efficient transport of substances is essential for the proper functioning of all tissues and organs in an animal body, from the smallest cells to the most complex organ systems.